MintyOrb/writing/our_brains_lie_to_us.md

 ![](https://cdn-images-1.medium.com/max/1760/1*AwCYSMCgJZzro91Nr_m5yw.jpeg)

-Andromeda, our closest galactic neighbor (taken with NASA's GALAX space telescope) [[s](https://en.wikipedia.org/wiki/Andromeda_Galaxy#/media/File:Andromeda_galaxy_2.jpg)]
+<span class='caption'>Andromeda, our closest galactic neighbor (taken with NASA's GALAX space telescope) [[s](https://en.wikipedia.org/wiki/Andromeda_Galaxy#/media/File:Andromeda_galaxy_2.jpg)]</span>

 Microscopes open up the world of cells and organelles which most of us already take for granted.

 ![](https://cdn-images-1.medium.com/max/1760/1*8F8a8WL6Na1_-9enRC7e3Q.gif)

-A white blood cell chases down a bacterium, being drawn by its chemical scent. [[s](https://giphy.com/gifs/white-blood-cell-yIeMVujTb9Cpi)]
+<span class='caption'>A white blood cell chases down a bacterium, being drawn by its chemical scent. [[s](https://giphy.com/gifs/white-blood-cell-yIeMVujTb9Cpi)]</span>

 Particle colliders and bubble chambers make the subatomic world tangible.

 ![](https://cdn-images-1.medium.com/max/1760/1*2p_8FJQEk8VR7uHIAPO_zA.gif)

-The bubble chamber image from Brookhaven National Laboratory in the 1960's, tracing the path of particles including confirmation of the existence of the Omega-minus particle. [[s](http://www.hep.fsu.edu/~wahl/satmorn/history/Omega-minus.asp.htm)]
+<span class='caption'>The bubble chamber image from Brookhaven National Laboratory in the 1960's, tracing the path of particles including confirmation of the existence of the Omega-minus particle. [[s](http://www.hep.fsu.edu/~wahl/satmorn/history/Omega-minus.asp.htm)]</span>

-Graphs of data from any tool are essentially abstract visual representations for things that *really *exist.
+Graphs of data from any tool are essentially abstract visual representations for things that *really* exist.

 ![](https://cdn-images-1.medium.com/max/1760/1*fPNW3ycA2quOU-raSuN-Kw.png)

-A graph of billions of collisions from the LHC providing the evidence for the existence of the higgs boson. [[s](https://www.physics.mcmaster.ca/ElementaryParticle/home/the-higgs)]
+<span class='caption'>A graph of billions of collisions from the LHC providing the evidence for the existence of the higgs boson. [[s](https://www.physics.mcmaster.ca/ElementaryParticle/home/the-higgs)]</span>

 These are just a few examples, but all extensions of our senses essentially provide us with raw data about reality that we otherwise could not access.